sammyd/sammyd.github.com/source/_posts/2013-01-19-building-a-range-selector-with-shinobi-charts-part-iii-adding-momentum.markdown

 - `duration`: How long the animation should last in seconds.
 - `animationCurve`: We'll get to this in more detail later on, but this determines what shape the velocity-time curve should take.
-These are provided as utilities by Shinobi Charts, and include decay, acceleration, linear and ease in/out.
+These are provided as utilities by ShinobiCharts, and include decay, acceleration, linear and ease in/out.
 - `updateBlock`: Since we're making a generic animation class, it won't know how to update the position in order to perform the animation.
 Therefore we provide a block to allow the user to specify how to update positions.
 This block takes one